|

 scrutiny of the townspeople.

-Dad's Preview: Glory Days.
+Dad's Preview: The Glory Days.

+Fresh cut grass.
 The band playing.
 Cheerleaders.
 The crack of contact.
 This film

 follows a Texas team's season.
 We see the glory, but also the price